merchantinresidence/abra-docs/README.md

 #### `hide`

-You can dispatch this event to programatically hide the popup.
+You call this function to programatically hide the popup.

 ```javascript
 window.Abra.Popup.hide();